"Investment is an exercise of character; it demands the moral clarity and unwavering principles that anchor enduring success."

 1934 Martin D-28 w Herringbone Inlay

-1934 Martin D-28 The definitive "Holy Grail" of the guitar world; an irreplaceable store of value and a premier fixed-supply legacy asset representing the pinnacle of pre-war craftsmanship.
+1934 Martin D-28 The definitive "Holy Grail" of the guitar world—an irreplaceable store of value and a premier, fixed-supply legacy asset epitomizing the peerless apex of pre-war craftsmanship.

 1949-1950 Fender Broadcaster Factory Prototype A peerless pillar of industrial design and musical history; the singular prototype that anchored the evolution of the solid-body electric guitar.